BIGJRA/BIGJRA.github.io/rejuv.md

 -   End the battle with \>= 300 Hype (+3 Amber)

-Anyways, this battle isn’t super tough, but it can still be tricky.
+Anyways, this battle isn't super tough, but it can still be tricky.
 Her Toxtricity can hit hard once it boosts its Sp.
 Atk. with Throat Spray, and Chandelure hits hard as always.
 Speed Boost Blaziken can also be threatening.
-As Jan says, if you can change the field, you’ll be golden.
+As Jan says, if you can change the field, you'll be golden.
 Mountain Field, Icy Mountain, Water Surface, Underwater can all be useful fields you can use against her in a chain.
 You can also turn it to Sky Field with a single use of Bounce!
-Even if you don’t, a good Earthquake user or two with something to take out the Air Balloons can do a number on her team.
+Even if you don't, a good Earthquake user or two with something to take out the Air Balloons can do a number on her team.